sdarlington/sdarlington.github.io/content/posts/2022-08-09-radical-candor.md

 The pitch is “Be a kick-ass boss without losing your humanity” which sounds positive but I don’t manage people at work.
 Even if it contained genuine insight, would there be anything I could use?

-The book starts with a description of what “Radical Candor<sup>[1](#fn1-5730 "see footnote")</sup>” is and finishes with how to apply the theory, an approach that I prefer to “How To Win Friends and Influence People” where the story is scattered throughout the text.
+The book starts with a description of what “Radical Candor[^1]” is and finishes with how to apply the theory, an approach that I prefer to “How To Win Friends and Influence People” where the story is scattered throughout the text.

 The examples vary in how useful or relatable they are.
 Some I was nodding with recognition.
 Others were some way out of my experience.